Qianhewu/hugo-qianhw/content/publication/Focus/index.md

 # publication: In *International Conference on Machine Learning*
 # publication_short: In *ICML* 2022

-abstract: Federated learning (FL) provides an effective paradigm to train machine learning models over distributed data with privacy protection.
+abstract: "Federated learning (FL) provides an effective paradigm to train machine learning models over distributed data with privacy protection.
 However, recent studies show that FL is subject to various security, privacy, and fairness threats due to the potentially malicious and heterogeneous local agents.
 For instance, it is vulnerable